-Sugarcane aphid (SCA) arrived late in the 2014 season in the Texas South Plains.
+Sorghum aphids arrived late in the 2014 season in the Texas South Plains.
 It was present at minimal levels in some fields in 2014, and at higher numbers in a few, but did not affect yield.
-For the Texas High Plains in 2015, SCA caused severe problems in untreated grain sorghum and also in treated grain sorghum (it appears initial thresholds were too high, sprayed for other reasons, etc.).
-This was a stark and perhaps unexpected contrast to downstate grain sorghum in 2015, of which little was sprayed and major damage was scattered.
-Early in 2016 there was documented overwintering of SCA in the Texas South Plains, but these survivors apparently did not increase.
+For the Texas High Plains in 2015, sorghum aphid caused severe problems in untreated grain sorghum and also in treated grain sorghum (it appears initial thresholds were too high, sprayed for other reasons, etc.).
+This was a stark and perhaps unexpected contrast to downstate grain sorghum in 2015, of which little was sprayed, and major damage was scattered.
+Early in 2016 there was documented overwintering of sorghum aphid in the Texas South Plains, but these survivors apparently did not increase.
 Later infestations likely migrated to the region.
-In 2016 through much of the central South Plains SCA seemed to plateau near threshold levels, and many farmers did not spray hoping to save money.
-In the northwest South Plains there was heavy SCA pressure that heavily damaged many sorghum fields.
-Timely sprays (e.g., early) were essential to preserving the crops.
-In 2017 pressure was again lower than the previous year, but producers who adamantly refused to spray in 2017 cost themselves thousands of dollars where SCA was heavy.
+No year since has had nearly the level of sorghum aphid damage we first saw.
+Spraying is still needed when thresholds are hit.
+But not spraying when there is threshold population of sorghum aphid in the field is a mistake.
+This is even more pronounced with higher grain sorghum prices.
+Regardless of what you hear all sorghum must be scouted.